FAQ

 For full details, see Difference Between Trial and Full

-When I purchase, do I have to download a new version of Sawmill, or can I "unlock"
+When I purchase, do I have to download a new version of Sawmill, or can I "unlock" my existing trial installation?

 You can unlock your trial installation by entering your license key in the Licensing page.